howdyai/botkit/docs/readme-teams.md

-# Botkit and Microsoft Teams
+# Botkit for Microsoft Teams

-Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Microsoft Teams](https://teams.microsoft.com/).
+Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).
 For a full list of supported platforms, [check out the main Botkit readme](https://github.com/howdyai/botkit#botkit---building-blocks-for-building-bots)

 Botkit features a comprehensive set of tools to deal with [Microsoft Teams's integration platform](https://msdn.microsoft.com/en-us/microsoft-teams/), and allows developers to build both custom integrations for their team, as well as public "Microsoft Teams" applications that can be run from a central location, and be used by many teams at the same time.